alapierre/dictionary-service/README.md

 ## Current status

-In on production in several commercial projects.
+In production in several commercial projects.

 ## The Latest news